Your Top Choice for Scales!

 Vehicle scales may be equipped with many different options to increase their utility for both operator and driver.
 Options include traffic lights, truck management software, ticket printers, remote displays, intercom, video surveillance, automated systems, power conditioning, guard rails and so on.
 Truck Scale Questions that need to be answered before receiving a quote.
 Take a look at the wide variety of products we have below.
 Call or email our heavy capacity sales team with any questions at (919) 776-7737.

-At one time truck scales were anticipated to last a generation, if not longer.
+At one time truck scales were anticipated to last a generation, if not longer which was great news if you were interested in purchasing scales for weighing trucks every twenty years or so.
 But as years passed, things changed.
 Steel prices increased and the expenditure to transport weighing scales from the manufacturing facility to the job site grew to be more costly.

-During the entire 1980s and 1990s, a good number of scale suppliers decreased steel content, creating the lightest vehicle scale styles ever manufactured.
+During the 1980's and 1990's a number of scale manufacturers decreased steel content, creating the lightest vehicle scale styles ever manufactured.
 Unaware buyers bought these modern CAD styles based on their attractive price tag.
 In an effort to build integrity for their brand new styles, the scale industry announced phrases like Concentrated Load Capacity or "CLC."
-While a scaleís CLC rating has worth, it doesn't deal with durability.
+While a scale’s CLC rating has worth, it doesn't deal with durability.
 Whether the same CAD weighing machines could attain those CLC scores even five years afterwards was debatable.